Equivalent modelling for the fundamental frequency dynamic variation: State-space, impedance, and power-frequency representations: Microgrid Case Study

 \subsection{Impedance-Based Modelling}

-The impedance circuit used for the system modelling is shown in Fig.~\ref{fig.diagram.impedancia}.
-In that figure, $\bm{Z_{gfr}^{dq}}(s)$ is the impedance of the grid-forming converter, $\bm{Z_{line}^{dq}}(s)$ is the impedance of the line, $\bm{Z_{load}^{dq}}(s)$ is the impedance of a virtual load, $\bm{Z_{V}^{dq}}(s)$ is the impedance of the grid-forming converter plus the line and the virtual load, and $\bm{Y_{C}^{dq}}(s)$ is the admittance of the grid-following converter.
+The linear circuit used to represent the system of Fig.~\ref{fig.diagrama.test.system} for the scope of impedance analysis is shown in Fig.~\ref{fig.diagram.impedancia}.
+In this figure, $\boldsymbol{Z_{GFM}}(s)$ is the impedance of the \ac{gfm} converter, $\boldsymbol{Z_{line}}(s)$ is the line impedance, $\boldsymbol{Z_{load}}(s)$ is the impedance of the load, $\boldsymbol{Z_{V}}(s)$ is the impedance of the \ac{gfm} converter plus the line and the load (i.e., the components that constitute the system \ac{vs}), and $\boldsymbol{Y_{C}}(s)$ is the admittance of the \ac{gfl} converter (i.e., the components that constitute the system \ac{cs}).
 The values of these impedances/admittances are obtained using measurements, by applying the procedure described in~\cite{Small-Signal_Stability_Analysis_Based_Measured}.
-The identification method is performed frequency-by-frequency.
-In particular, for each frequency, two tones are injected to identify the impedance/admittance, and one tone to identify the frequency dynamics.
-Then, the GNC is used to analyse the stability limits of the interconnected devices.
+The identification method is performed by using a frequency sampling method.
+Specifically, for each frequency sampling point, two tones are injected to identify the impedance/admittance, and one to identify the grid frequency dynamics.
+The tones are demodulated using a single-frequency demodulation technique (see~\cite{Lyons2004}, Chapter 8), followed by a high-order low-pass filter.
+This method, despite being slower than the FFT or other demodulation techniques, ensures high selectivity and robustness against noise.
+The \ac{gnc} is then used to analyse the stability limits of the interconnected devices.